elmot/vaadin-declarative-to-java/README.md

 Some unfinished experiments with CGLIB and Vaadin 7.

 Vaadin declarative code is read, then pure Vaadin java initialization is generated out from it.
-Not all the cases are covered, for instance, Grid does not working properly.
+Not all the cases are covered, for instance, Grid does not work properly.

 ```html
 <!DOCTYPE html>